faliagas/clparser/doc/tutorial-2.md

 #### 2.1 Displaying reports

-We have seen that, after processing the program's arguments, some kind of communication of the program's parameters to the user is often necessary. **Clparser** offers an automated method to do this.
+As we have seen, communication of the program's parameters to the user is often necessary after processing the program's arguments. **Clparser** offers an automated method to do this.

 Carrying on with example-16, we replace the `cout << ...` statement, which we used to display a report of the user's specification, with the **CmdLineArgs**-provided method **display_specs()** (`example-21.cpp`):